PentHertz/RF-Swift/README.md

 ### Sound

 The sound sometimes does not restart when stopping playback with tools like SDR++.

-To solve it for now, you can restart the tool and try playing it again.

-Some tools, like GQRX, are not yet working with sound.
-We will try to fix it when possible, but you can also capture the signal and demodulate it to `wav` and play it with Audacity as a quick fix.
+Try using different `hw` identifiers.

+Some tools, like GQRX, use **pulseaudio** so the best way would be to load `pulseaudio` on TCP giving access to container's IP address:

+	pactl load-module module-native-protocol-tcp  port=34567 auth-ip-acl=<container IP address>

+ Then use an environment variable while running programs like GQRX:

+ 	PULSE_SERVER=tcp:<host IP address>:34567 gqrx

+Note: If network type mode is set to host on the container, then host is equal to container ip address.
-If any contributor has the time to solve this issue, that would be awesome. ❤️
+If any contributor has the time to smooth all of this, that would be awesome. ❤️

 ### Wiki??!